ColinKennedy/qwebtip/README.rst

 Requires
 ========

-PySide or PyQt4 with QtWebKit
+PySide or PyQt4 with QtWebKit included.

 Installation